ngrx/platform/docs/router-store/README.md

 }
 ```

-- Reducers recieve this action.
+- Reducers receive this action.
 Throwing an error in the reducer cancels navigation.
 - Effects can listen for this action.
 - The `ROUTER_CANCEL` action represents a guard canceling navigation.
 - A `ROUTER_ERROR` action represents a navigation error .